FredericBlum/tutorials/lexibank_template/NOTES.md

 ## Description

 This repository contains a template that will be used for workshops on 'How to create a LexiBank dataset' and the annotation of such a dataset using EDICTOR (<https://digling.org/edictor/>).
-The goal is to creating a dataset in Lexibank style (List et al. 2023), which is a specific form of CLDF datasets (Forkel et al. 2018).
+The goal is creating a dataset in Lexibank style (List et al. 2023), which is a specific form of CLDF datasets (Forkel et al. 2018).

 Feel free to use und share this repository, or to contribute directly if you see any errors.